whillx/PYtoFT-Python-to-FunkyTrees-Mini-Compiler/README.md

 ## How to Use (Windows)

-- Go to the Releases section and download the .zip file.
+- Go to the [Releases section](https://github.com/whillx/PYtoFT-Python-to-FunkyTrees-Mini-Compiler/releases) and download the .zip file.
 - Unzip the downloaded archive.
-- Place the Python .py file you want to convert in the same directory as PY_to_FT.exe.
+- Place the Python .py file you want to convert in the same directory as _PY_to_FT.exe.
-- Double-click PY_to_FT.exe to start the conversion.
+- Run _PY_to_FT.exe to start the conversion.
 - If you choose to export directly to your SimplePlanes .xml save:
     - Select the folder containing the .xml file.
     - Ensure the .xml file has the SAME NAME as your .py file.